 Subparagraph 403.067(7)(a)9., F.S., also requires local governments within a BMAP to develop an OSTDS remediation plan that is adopted as part of the BMAP no later than July 1, 2025, if DEP identifies OSTDS as contributors of at least 20% of point source or nonpoint source nutrient pollution or if DEP determines remediation is necessary to achieve the TMDL.
 When applicable, the OSTDS remediation plans must be developed by each local government in cooperation with DEP, WMDs, and public and private domestic wastewater facilities.
 Each OSTDS remediation plan for this BMAP must contain the information outlined in DEP Final Order 23-0127.
 This BMAP contains a remediation plan for OSTDS consisting of management actions, including those described in Appendix B and updated annually through the statewide reporting process that reduce loads from existing OSTDS through either sewer connection, adding enhancement nitrogen treatment to OSTDS, or installing another type of wastewater system on the property, as applicable.
 Local governments are required to submit projects describing how OSTDS loads are addressed as part of BMAP reporting and estimate the load reductions associated with each project.
 The estimated reductions to the spring from addressing these septic systems will be based on several factors, including how they are addressed (i.e., connection to sewer or enhancement) and the amount of attenuation and recharge that occurs.
-These projects are described in Appendix B.
+The OSTDS remediation plans are incorporated into this BMAP through the related management actions listed in this Section as well as those in Appendix B. Copies will be made available upon request subject to any public records requirements.